1. Why Linux?

 Linux is a free system and offered by many producers in their own variants (distributions).
 This is of course very positive, because competition stimulates business, increases quality, and as a user you always have the possibility to switch to a Linux distribution that is better-suited to your needs.

 However, this diversity also has a disadvantage: The available distributions differ in many details, among other things also in the versions of the provided software libraries, directory paths, pre-configuration, etc.

-To make sure that everything runs smoothly with Checkmk, we decided from the very beginning to develop a separate installation package of Checkmk for every important Linux distribution — and even for every single version of these distributions, as long as it is still being maintained by the developer.
-More work for us — less stress for you!
+To make sure that everything runs smoothly with Checkmk, we decided from the very beginning to develop a separate installation package of Checkmk for every important Linux distribution:

 We currently support the following Linux distributions:

-Red Hat Enterprise Linux (RHEL) and CentOS from Version 7.x
+Red Hat Enterprise Linux (RHEL) and binary compatible derivates (like CentOS) from Version 7.x

-SUSE Linux Enterprise Server (SLES) from Version 12 SP3
+SUSE Linux Enterprise Server (SLES) Version 12 from SP3 or Version 15

 Debian from Version 9.0

-For Checkmk the installation you need a physical or virtual server on which you have already installed Linux.
+For the installation of Checkmk you need a physical or virtual server on which you have already installed Linux.
 The installation is then achieved in four steps: